jbogdani1/wshop-practice/tasks.md

   - Search per multiple parameters
 - Payment integration (PP)
 *******************************
-- Product Rating (for registered users)
+- Product Rating (for registered users only)
-- Product Comments (for registered users)
+- Product Comments (for registered users only)
+- Product social networks sharing (as a recomendation)